An in-depth guide to hand embroidery threads, floss, and other types of yarn you can use to embroider

 The best-known producers of embroidery floss are DMC (454 solid colors and 18 variegated colors available) and Anchor (460 solid shades and 24 multicolor shades).
 Still, some smaller brands like Retors du Nord by Sajou, Cosmo, Aurifil, and others offer high-quality floss.

-Pearl cotton is also called Perle cotton.
+This type of cotton thread is also called Perle cotton.
 Pearl cotton is a 2-ply twisted thread with a high sheen.
 Unlike stranded cotton, it is non-divisible (the strands cannot be separated).
-Pearl Cotton can be found in different thicknesses: 3, 5, 8, 12, and 16, with 3 being the heaviest and 16 the finest.
+Pearl Cotton comes in different thicknesses: 3, 5, 8, 12, and 16, with 3 being the heaviest and 16 the finest.
 Size 8 is equivalent to 3 strands of embroidery floss.
-Pearl cotton is used for cross-stitch, surface embroidery, and crochet.
+We use Pearl cotton for cross-stitch, surface embroidery, and crochet.
 It is best to use it on natural fabrics like cotton or linen.

 Best known producers of Pearl cotton are DMC and Anchor.
 They offer a wide range of colors and sizes.

-Rayon is a man-made, synthetic fiber that gives the appearance of silk while being more economical.
-Rayon fibers are best known for their use in Brazilian embroidery but can also be used in other techniques.
+It is a man-made, synthetic fiber that gives the appearance of silk while being more economical.
+Rayon fibers are best known for their use in Brazilian embroidery but we can also use them in other techniques.
 For example, you would probably want to use them for a specific area rather than stitching the whole piece in rayon.
 In addition, it can add some charming shiny effects to your artwork or clothes.

 Best known producers of rayon are DMC (DMC Satin Rayon Floss), Anchor (Anchor Marlitt), and EdMar (Cire, Lola).